 Admission to the department as a major or minor normally requires a B average in at least two history courses taken at Swarthmore and a satisfactory standard of work in all courses.
 In addition, admission to double credit seminars and the Honors Program as either a major or minor requires a B+ average in at least two Swarthmore history courses, a record of active and informed participation in class discussions, and recommendations from History Department faculty members.
-Courses in Greek and Roman history offered by the Classics Department count toward this prerequisite.
+Courses in Ancient History offered by the Classics Department count toward this prerequisite.
+The department reserves the right to withhold evaluation of applications submitted after the deadline.
+If after applying a student is deferred, the department will review their application at the end of each semester until the student is either accepted into the major or withdraws their application.
 Students who intend to continue the study of history after graduation should bear in mind that a reading knowledge of one or two foreign languages is generally assumed for admission to graduate school.

 All majors in history must take at least nine credits in history that fulfill the following requirements: